-- (a) Commission Review.
-The Ethics Commission shall have full power to investigate and dispose of a complaint received.
-The identity of the members of the Ethics Commission shall be made public to the person charged in the complaint who, for good cause, may request the recusal of any member of the Commission, subject to PART G, SECTION 2 (g) of this Code. - (b) Notice of Charges.
-The Ethics Commission shall consider whether the facts of the case establish a violation of any provision in the ethics laws, regardless of which provisions, if any, were identified in the complaint as having been allegedly violated.
-However, before the Ethics Commission may find that a violation of a particular rule has occurred, the respondent must be on notice of which rule(s) is at issue and must have an opportunity to respond.
-Notice is conclusively established: if the complainant alleged that the rule was violated; if compliance with the rule is raised by the member of the Commission or the Ethics Compliance Officer as a disputed issue at a hearing before the Ethics Commission; or if the Commission or the Ethics Compliance Officer provides the respondent with written notice of the alleged violation and a fourteen (14) day period within which to respond in writing to the charge. - (c) Scheduling of a Hearing.
-Regardless of whether the complainant or the respondent requests a hearing, the Ethics Commission has discretion to decide whether to hold a hearing.
+- (a) Commission review.
+The ethics commission shall have full power to investigate and dispose of a complaint received.
+The identity of the members of the ethics commission shall be made public to the person charged in the complaint who, for good cause, may request the recusal of any member of the commission, subject to subdivision VII, section 2-272(g) of this code. - (b) Notice of charges.
+The ethics commission shall consider whether the facts of the case establish a violation of any provision in the ethics laws, regardless of which provisions, if any, were identified in the complaint as having been allegedly violated.
+However, before the ethics commission may find that a violation of a particular rule has occurred, the respondent must be on notice of which rule(s) is at issue and must have an opportunity to respond.
+Notice is conclusively established: if the complainant alleged that the rule was violated; if compliance with the rule is raised by the member of the commission or the ethics compliance officer as a disputed issue at a hearing before the ethics commission; or if the commission or the ethics compliance officer provides the respondent with written notice of the alleged violation and a 14-day period within which to respond in writing to the charge.

-- (d) Ex Parte Communications.
-It is a violation of this code: - (1) for the complainant, the respondent, or any person acting on their behalf to engage or attempt to engage, directly or indirectly, in ex parte communication about the subject matter of a complaint with a member of the Ethics Commission, or any known witness to the complaint; or - (2) for a member of the Ethics Commission to: - (A) knowingly entertain an ex parte communication prohibited by Subsection (1) of this rule; or - (B) communicate directly or indirectly with any person, other than a member of the Ethics Commission, its staff, or the Ethics Compliance Officer, about any issue of fact or law relating to the complaint. - (e) Duty to Cooperate.
-All city officers and employees shall cooperate with the Ethics Commission and shall supply requested testimony or evidence to assist it in carrying out its charge.
-Failure to abide by the obligations imposed by this subsection is a violation of this Code of Ethics.
+- (c) Scheduling of a hearing.
+Regardless of whether the complainant or the respondent requests a hearing, the ethics commission has discretion to decide whether to hold a hearing. - (d) Ex parte communications.
+It is a violation of this code: - (1) For the complainant, the respondent, or any person acting on their behalf to engage or attempt to engage, directly or indirectly, in ex parte communication about the subject matter of a complaint with a member of the ethics commission, or any known witness to the complaint; or - (2) For a member of the ethics commission to: - Knowingly entertain an ex parte communication prohibited by subsection (d)(1) of this rule; or - b.
+Communicate directly or indirectly with any person, other than a member of the ethics commission, its staff, or the ethics compliance officer, about any issue of fact or law relating to the complaint. - (e) Duty to cooperate.
+All city officers and employees shall cooperate with the ethics commission and shall supply requested testimony or evidence to assist it in carrying out its charge.
+Failure to abide by the obligations imposed by this subsection is a violation of this code of ethics.